ForeverANoob/FieldMap/README.md

 to the repository soon.

 ## License
-This project is licensed under the GNU GPL, see the LICENSE file for the entire license.
+This project is licensed under Apache 2.0, see the LICENSE file for the entire license.